Skip to content

 • It was founded in the 10th century and rapidly grew until it became a city in 1320.

-• In 1945, the Allies occupied the city, then Stuttgart became part of West Germany, and Germany was unified in 1990 after the fall of the Berlin Wall.
+• In 1945, the Allies occupied the city, Stuttgart became part of West Germany, and Germany was unified in 1990 after the fall of the Berlin Wall.

 • The city has the sixth-largest airport in the country.